 top of page

-We are excited to announce our Quick Native Alternative Guide for Backyard Invasives.
-These "Pinder" profiles reveal information so you can decide if they are a fit for you.
-It is time to start looking at the red and green flags of these plants, so you don't wind up with a backyard full of ornamental invasives.
-Click on the profiles that catch your interest to learn about more.
-Also there are some here are some of our list greenhouse partners that you can contact to buy these plants.
+We are excited to announce our Quick Native Alternative Guide for backyard invasives species.
+These "Pinder" profiles reveal information for you to determine if these plants are a proper fit for your landscape.
+It is time to start looking at the red and green flags of these plants, but don't wind up with a backyard with ornamental invasives.
+Click on the profiles that catch your interest to learn more.
+At the bottom of the bottom of the page there is a list of greenhouses that you can contact to buy these plants.

 So why is it important to plant Native specie in you landscape?

-1. In the long run native species require less maintenance typically require less fertilizer, .
+1. In the long run native species require typically require less maintenance, water, and fertilizer.

 2. Attract native pollinating species, and provide a food sources for wildlife.

-3. Most Native plants decrease erosion of soil, maintain a healthy soil microbiome.
+3. Most native plants decrease erosion of soil, and maintain a healthy soil microbiome.

 IMG-5617.jpg